boyroywax/ipfs-liftoff/README.md

 ### `Bacalhau` - Distributed Computing

 Bacalhau is a distributed computing framework that allows you to run your code in a distributed manner.
 It is built on top of IPFS and OrbitDB.
 It is a framework that allows you to run your code in a distributed manner.
 Docker containers and WASM are supported.
 The output is stored on IPFS, returning the CID.

+## Questions?
+Corrections?
+Suggestions?
+Please open an issue or submit a pull request.
+Thanks!